cpmech/gosl/README.md

 both Go concurrency routines and parallel computing using the message passing interface.
 Gosl has several modules (sub-packages) for a variety of tasks in scientific computing, image analysis, and data post-processing.
-For example, it includes high-performant linear algebra functions (wrapping MKL/OpenBLAS/LAPACK/SuiteSparse/UMFPACK...), fast Fourier transform algorithms (wrapping FFTW), numerical integration (wrapping QUADPACK), functions and structures for geometry calculations (e.g.
+For example, it includes high-performant linear algebra functions (wrapping MKL, OpenBLAS, LAPACK, SuiteSparse, UMFPACK...), fast Fourier transform algorithms (wrapping FFTW), numerical integration (wrapping QUADPACK), functions and structures for geometry calculations (e.g.
 3D transfinite interpolation, grid search, octree...), random numbers generation (SFMT and DSFMT) and probability distributions, optimisation and graph algorithms, plotting and visualisation using